jakub-stastny/flashcards/README.md

 >
 > Source: [HowLearnSpanish.com](http://howlearnspanish.com/2010/08/how-many-words-do-you-need-to-know/)

-*So all you have to do to be able to understand nearly 90% of spoken Spanish is to learn 10 Spanish words for 3 months and 10 days.
-Whaaat?*
+<span style="background-color: yellow">So all you have to do to be able to understand nearly 90% of spoken Spanish is to learn 10 Spanish words for 3 months and 10 days.
+Whaaat?</span>

 Besides, if you're reading this, you're probably a programmer, right?
 I bet **you know a bunch of languages already**.
 And no, I don't think it's all that different.